mdssjc/mds/metodologia-cientifica/pragmatico.md

 Don't blindly adopt any technique without putting it into the context of your development practices and capabilities.

 **Costly Tools Don't Produce Better Designs**

+Beware of vendor hype, industry dogma, and the aura of the price tag.
+Judge tools on their merits.

+**Organize Teams Around Functionality**

+Don't separate designers from coders, testers from data modelers.
+Build teams the way you build code.

+**Don't Use Manual Procedures**

+A shell script or batch file will execute the same instructions, in the same order, time after time.

+**Test Early.
+Test Often.
+Test Automatically**

+Tests that run with every build are much more effective than test plans that sit on a shelf.

+**Coding Ain't Done 'Til All the Tests Run**

+'Nuff said.

+**Use Saboteurs to Test Your Testing**

+Introduce bugs on purpose in a separate copy of the source to verify that testing will catch them.

+**Test State Coverage, Not Code Coverage**

+Identify and test significant program states.
+Just testing lines of code isn't enough.

+**Find Bugs Once**

+Once a human tester finds a bug, it should be the last time a human tester finds that bug.
+Automatic tests should check for it from then on.

+**English is Just a Programming Language**

+Write documents as you would write code: honor the DRY principle, use metadata, MVC, automatic generation, and so on.

+**Build Documentation In, Don't Bolt It On**

+Documentation created separately from code is less likely to be correct and up to date.

+**Gently Exceed Your Users' Expectations**

+Come to understand your users' expectations, then deliver just that little bit more.

+**Sign Your Work**

+Craftsmen of an earlier age were proud to sign their work.
+You should be, too.